RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	compatibility	concerns	are	an	issue	for	any service,	whether	it	is	hosted	locally	or	remotely,	and	neither	solution would	give	an	inherent	benefit	over	the	other	concerning compatibility.

-### Question # 30 - Which	cloud	service	category	is	MOST	likely	to	use	a	client-side	key management	system?
+### [important] Question # 30 - Which	cloud	service	category	is	MOST	likely	to	use	a	client-side	key management	system?
 A.	IaaS
 B.	SaaS
 C.	PaaS